-On this day in history, two future presidents, Zachary Taylor and Richard Nixon, marry the women who will become their first ladies.
+On this day in June (in two different years), two future presidents, Zachary Taylor and Richard Nixon, marry the women who will become their first ladies.

 On this day in 1810, 26-year-old Zachary Taylor married Margaret Smith, age 31, in her sister’s log house in Louisville, Kentucky.
 The daughter of a wealthy planter, Margaret met Taylor when he was serving as U.S. Army officer in 1809 and followed him to dismal Army outposts early in their marriage.
 The couple had six children.
 One of their daughters married future Confederate President Jefferson Davis in 1835.
 Their son Richard became a general in the Confederate Army.
 Margaret was not happy when Taylor was elected president in 1848.
 She detested public life and preferred to let her daughter Mary perform official White House hostess duties.